joostsijm/rival_regions_wrapper/README.md

 ## Middleware
 The API wrapper uses middleware to decide where how to send the request.
 Middlewares can also be used to write direct requests to Rival Regions.

 Current middleware

-## LocalAuthentication
+### LocalAuthentication
-Use username, password, and login method to log in localy.
+Use username, password, and login method to log in local instance of the authenticator.

-## RemoteAuthentication
+### RemoteAuthentication
-Connect in through remote API using URL and authentication key.
+Connect through a remote API using URL and authentication key.

 ## Examples
 Create local authentication middleman and log in with environ variables.